rbseaver/nestjs-typescript-starter/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This is a fork of the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This version uses [Vitest](https://vitest.dev/) for unit testing instead of Jest.
+Vitest performs faster and requires less configuration than Jest, particularly with respect to Typescript projects.
+Familiarity with Jest should make the transition to Vitest easy.
+[Read more](https://vitest.dev/guide/why.html) about why Vitest is a good choice.

 ## Project setup